jdmonin/JSettlers2/doc/Database.md

 ## Upgrading from an earlier version of JSettlers

-If you're upgrading from an earlier version of JSettlers, check [Versions.md](Versions.md) for new features, bug fixes, and config changes.
+Use the docs to plan before starting your upgrade:

+- Read this entire section of this file
+  - A few steps and commands mention the `socuser` DB username.
+If you've set up the database with a different username, make a note to use that instead
-Before starting the upgrade, read this section and also the "Upgrading from an earlier version" section of [Readme.md](../Readme.md).
+- Read the "Upgrading from an earlier version" section of [Readme.md](../Readme.md)
+- Check [Versions.md](Versions.md) for new features, bug fixes, and config changes since the old version

-Most versions won't have any DB schema changes or require a DB upgrade.
+  - Most versions won't have any DB schema changes or require a DB upgrade.
-In [Versions.md](Versions.md) look for the word "schema" in the list of changes.
+    In [Versions.md](Versions.md) look for the word "**schema**" in the list of changes.

-### Before starting the upgrade:
+### Checklist before starting the upgrade:
 - Make a DB backup or export its contents.
 JSettlers **1.2.00** is the first version which has schema changes, which are recommended but optional (see below).
 Technical problems during the upgrade are very unlikely;
   having the backup gives you more flexibility if a problem comes up.
-- If you're upgrading from JSettlers **1.1.20** or earlier, to create more users you must have an account admin list configured (`jsettlers.accounts.admins` property, in the `jsserver.properties` file or command line) unless your server is in "open registration" mode.
+- If you're upgrading from JSettlers **1.1.20** or earlier:
+  To create more users, you must have an account admin list configured (`jsettlers.accounts.admins` property, in the `jsserver.properties` file or command line) unless your server is in "open registration" mode.
+- If you're upgrading from JSettlers **1.1.20** or earlier:
+  Test bcrypt speed, to decide on and set the work_factor property, before starting the upgrade process.
+For details search for "Password Encryption (BCrypt)" in this file.
-- If you're upgrading from JSettlers **1.1.18** or earlier, for security reasons newer versions by default disallow user account self-registration.
+- If you're upgrading from JSettlers **1.1.18** or earlier:
+  For security reasons, newer versions by default disallow user account self-registration.
 If you still want to use that option, search this doc for "open registration".

 ### When starting up the server using the new version: